 Proper medication storage helps prevent children and pets from accidentally getting into medications, which can lead to unintentional poisoning, overdose, permanent harm, and even death.
 The Center for Disease Control and Prevention (CDC) recommends putting medications up and away and out of children’s reach or sight.
 The CDC also recommends putting medications away every time they are used and not leaving them on the counter or at the bedside.
 Visit the CDC's website for more information on proper medication storage

 Proper medication disposal reduces accumulation in the home and the subsequent risk of unintentional poisoning, drug abuse, and diversion.
 The preferred method for proper medication disposal is at a designated drug takeback location.
-Although Munson’s medication disposal receptacles are currently unavailable for patients due to COVID-19 restrictions, there are several other avenues patients can use to properly dispose of unwanted or unneeded medications.
-Most commonly, patients can use the Coffee Grounds or Kitty Litter Method
+Munson's medication disposal receptacle, located near window #1 in the lobby, is available for patients to use to discard the majority of their unused medications several exclusions apply, including syringes, needles, and liquids greater than 4 ounces.
+Patients may also use the Coffee Grounds or Kitty Litter Method

 .
-Additionally, if a medication is on the FDA's Flush List
+Additionally, if a medication is on the FDA Flush List

 website for more information or contact the Pharmacy with questions.